-The Pond: A 1/4 acre, kidney shaped, 10+ year old pond located in state of North Carolina.
+The Pond: A 1/4 acre, kidney-shaped, 10+ year old pond located in the state of North Carolina.
 The pond had nearly 12” of muck buildup and required monthly chemical treatments to reduce algae blooms.

 The Plan: Before the Airmax Aeration System was introduced; water samples were taken for phosphorus, nitrogen, biochemical oxygen demand (BOD), dissolved oxygen and water clarity.
 Phosphorus and nitrogen are contributors to algae growth while dissolved oxygen and BOD help determine the potential for muck and nutrient reducing aerobic bacteria.
 A PS20 Airmax Aeration System was installed and water samples were taken every 30 days.
 The results speak for themselves.

 The Results in 90 Days: Nitrogen & Phosphorus plummeted 90%.
 Oxygen became saturated throughout the pond and the water clarity dramatically improved.
 There was also a major reduction in the amount of algae that needed to be treated.
 The BOD also decreased substantially while the aerobic bacterial activity increased which was responsible for almost 1/4” of muck reduction in only 90 days.

 There are plenty of aeration systems out on the market today and even more coming up all the time with cheaper components and ways to cut cost.
 What we have seen so far in our testing and using the different systems is the Airmax brand does stand out as the best system on the market, easy to assemble, nice looking cabinet and diffusers are state-of-the art.

 We also represent another manufacturer, EasyPro, who has been in business for 40 years and knows how it is done with affordable pricing a well.
 Nice looking systems and lockable cabinets.
 As well as special designed systems we are working on for shallow ponds with our own diffuser setups.